Neath Port Talbot: Geography

 The local authority area stretches from the coast to the border of the Brecon Beacons National Park.
 The majority of the land is upland or semi-upland and 43% is covered by forestry with major conifer plantations in upland areas.
 Most of the lower-lying flat land is near the coast around Port Talbot.
 An extensive dune system stretches along much of the coast, broken by river mouths and areas of development.
 The upland areas are cut by five valleys: Vale of Neath, Dulais Valley, Afan Valley, Swansea Valley (or Tawe Valley), Upper Amman Valley.

 Modern settlement patterns reflect the industrial history of the area, with urban development along the flatter areas of the valleys and some parts of the coast.
 Neath with a population of 47,020 is the largest town, followed by Port Talbot (35,633), Briton Ferry (7,186), Pontardawe (5,035), and Glynneath (4,368).
 The majority of the population live in the coastal plain around Port Talbot and the land around the River Neath in the vicinity of Neath.
 Many of the larger towns in the borough lie within the Swansea Urban Area.

 Demographics

 The population in the region reached its peak in the 1930s.
 Census figures show a population of 151,563 in 1931.
 The population has shown a steady decline throughout the rest of the 20th century.
 The population stood at 134,471 in 2001.
 In the 1990s, most areas within the region showed a fall or little change in population with the notable exception of Bryncoch South and Margam where the population grew by 47.29% and 41.36% respectively.

 Local council estimates show the population to have grown during the 2000s.

-According to the ONS census of 2021, Neath Port Talbot is roughly 97% White British.
+According to the ONS census of 2021, Neath Port Talbot is roughly 97% White.